veprogames/mt-hades-endgame/README.md

 * Moister for making efficient Moss farms
 * Revival Item to supress death
 * Grassifier to get grassy landscapes more easily
+* Staff of Venus: Staff of Gaia, but 3D.
+Useful for terraforming

 Assets used are derivatives of assets from [Hades Revisited](https://codeberg.org/Wuzzy/Hades_Revisited) (CC BY-SA 3.0), see [LICENSE_MEDIA](./LICENSE_MEDIA)